x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-G-Suite-migration.md

    > [!NOTE]
    > A sub-domain of your primary domain is recommended.
 If another domain (such as "fabrikaminc.onmicrosoft.com") is set, Google will send emails to each individual address with a link to verify the permission to route mail.
 Migration won't complete until the verification is completed.
+   >
+   > The option to Add a domain will not be available if using the legacy free edition of G Suite.

    ![Add domain](../media/add-a-new-domain-im8.png)